 A central theme for the large crops continues to be optimum valorisation of the residual streams and by-products to higher value applications; closed loop solutions (infrastructure and regulations) are needed bringing back water, carbon and minerals to the land; the circular economy calls for considering waste as feedstock with challenges of safety, quality, logistics, end-of-waste-status etc.

 Stakeholders: Royal Cosun cooperative, Hem Cell biopolymers, DSD BV, Innovative sustainable technologies BV, Naturuurvezel Applicatie Centrum

-Association of municipalities for waste management in Nitra region operates on the area of 57 municipalities with total population of 81,000 and with more than 25,000 households.
-From January 1st, 2021, municipalities are obliged to introduce collection system of bio-based food waste.
+Association of municipalities for waste management in Nitra region operates in the area of 57 municipalities with a total population of 81,000 and with more than 25,000 households.
+From January 1st, 2021, municipalities are obliged to introduce a collection system of bio-based food waste.
 The association thus has to collect and process almost 7,000 tons of food waste produced by households each year.
-Currently, most of the bio-waste is processed in composting facility or biogas stations for the production of renewable energy.
+Currently, most of the bio-waste is processed in composting facilities or biogas stations for the production of renewable energy.
 The association is in the preparation of a new investment of about 10 M€ for waste processing including food waste.
 The project will assess various governance and business models considering economic efficiency, environmental and social sustainability of the facility.

 Partner: BIOECONOMY CLUSTER

 Stakeholders: Association of municipalities or waste management in Nitra region, producers, knowledge providers and companies